shipcloud/shipcloud-developer-portal/examples/index.md

 ### DHL - Delivery Time (Preferred Time)

+With the
+<a href="https://www.dhl.de/en/paket/information/geschaeftskunden/service-wunschzeit.html" target="_blank" data-proofer-ignore>DHL preferred time service</a>
-With the [DHL preferred time service](http://www.dhl.de/en/paket/information/geschaeftskunden/service-wunschzeit.html) you can choose between several two-hour time frames for the delivery of your item.
+you can choose between several two-hour time frames for the delivery of your item.
 The following options are available for ```time_of_day_earliest``` and
 ```time_of_day_latest``` (Monday - Saturday):